garylirocks/quickrefs/azure-networking.markdown

 - Once deployed, any additional configuration must be performed via the **NVA partners portal or management application**.
 - You do not need to create S2S/P2S connection resources to connect your branch site to the virtual hub.
 This is all managed via the NVA.
 - You still need to create Hub-to-vNet connections to connect your virtual WAN hub to your vNets.
+- No need to create UDRs, the NVA will handle all routing between the virtual hub and your branch sites.

 ### SaaS solutions in a Virtual Hub